-The Grain Exchange Building is an historic landmark in the City of Winnipeg.
-This ten-storey office building, originally constructed in 1906, has direct access to the Winnipeg commerce district's underground concourse system and is located in the Exchange/Waterfront district which is undergoing significant redevelopment.
-Approximately 38% of the building's 262,076 square feet of GLA is leased to government tenants.
-The building has undergone significant redevelopment and renovations, most recently in 2002, with another full floor currently undergoing redevelopment.
-This building is 77.5% occupied which the major tenant being Public Works and Government Services.
+The Grain Exchange Building is an historic landmark in the City of Winnipeg and a Grade II Heritage Building.
+This ten-storey office building has 249,084 square feet of GLA and was originally constructed in 1906.
+It was extensively renovated in 2001, with an additional two floors fully renovated in 2007 and 2008.
+The property is located in the Exchange/Waterfront district, which is undergoing significant redevelopment, and is connected to the underground concourse system that links the major offices, shops, restaurants, and amenities of downtown Winnipeg.
+This building is 92.1% occupied with the major tenant being Public Works and Government Services and approximately 38%f the building leased to government tenants.